Biko Recipe

 • Rinse and drain the rice in a pot until the water runs clear.

-• Add brown sugar, coconut milk, and water to the pot and stir.
+• Add brown sugar, coconut milk, and water to the pot.
+Stir until well combined.

-• In a separate saucepan, combine coconut milk and brown sugar, cooking until thickened and caramelized.
+• In a separate saucepan, mix coconut milk and brown sugar.
+Cook and stir until the mixture thickens and caramelizes.

-• Transfer the rice to a baking pan and pour the caramelized syrup on top, spreading evenly.
+• Transfer the rice to a baking pan and spread the caramelized syrup evenly on top.

 • Bake at 350°F for 25 minutes.

-• Once done, remove from the oven and let it cool before cutting into desired shapes.
+• Remove from the oven and let it cool before cutting into your desired shapes.

 Video